Web Analytics

 by Anya Dunham, PhD

-Sew an apron-style hooded baby towel using this free pattern – convenient for you and cozy for your little one!
+Sew an apron-style hooded baby towel using this free, beginner-friendly pattern – convenient for you and cozy for your little one!

 You can buy cute hooded baby towels, but it’s almost impossible to wrap babies in these little towels right out of the bath.
 You have to spread the towel on a changing table or on the floor and then carry your baby to it – and a wet and cold baby can get quite unhappy!